ROCm/hipRAND/docs/data-type-support.rst

 Data type support
 ******************************************

-hipRAND's data type support is matching the installed cuRAND data type support.
-The detailed description can be found at :doc:`rocRAND's data type support page.<rocrand:data-type-support>`
+hipRAND's data type support is matching cuRAND's data type support.
+On AMD hardware, the backend is provided by rocRAND.
+The detailed description, which includes a comparison to cuRAND's data type support, can be found at :doc:`rocRAND's data type support page.<rocrand:data-type-support>`

-The ROCm data type support summary can be found at :doc:`Supported data types in ROCm<rocm:about/compatibility/precission-support>`
+You can find the ROCm data type support summary at :doc:`Supported data types in ROCm<rocm:about/compatibility/precission-support>`